KZTB: Swap to Bustos

 In December 2005, Alexandra Communications, Inc. (Tom Hodgins, president/treasurer) reached an agreement to swap this station with Bustos Media (Amador S. Bustos, owner/president) for KMMG (101.9 FM, now KNHK-FM, in Weston, Oregon) through their subsidiary Bustos Media of Eastern Washington License, LLC.
 In addition to the Weston station, Bustos Media agreed to pay Alexandra Communications $900,000 in cash at closing.
 The deal was approved by the FCC on February 22, 2006, and the transaction was consummated on April 10, 2006.
-At the time of the sale, KHTO broadcast a contemporary hit radio music format.
+At the time of the sale, KHTO broadcast a contemporary hit radio music format.That CHR station was named OK95Radio.com Live at 97.9.

 The freshly swapped KHTO had its callsign changed to that of its counterpart in the exchange, KMMG, on March 1, 2006.
 This change was short-lived as less than two weeks later the station was assigned the current KZTB call letters by the FCC on March 14, 2006.

 As recently as the Fall 2007 ratings period, KZTB ranked as the top radio station targeting Hispanic listeners in the Tri-Cities area, as defined by Arbitron, and their 5.6 share tied them for 4th overall in the 12+ rankings.
 However, the station dropped the locally programmed "Zorro" programming in favor of the "Ke Buena" syndicated fare in April 2007 and the ratings have slipped sharply since then.
 The programming shift was described as "a reallocation of dollars" by station management.
 In the Fall 2008 ratings data, released in February 2009, the station had slipped to a 0.9 share 12+ and 22nd overall.

 In September 2010, Bustos transferred most of its licenses to Adelante Media Group as part of a settlement with its lenders.

 Effective December 10, 2014, Bustos Media reacquired KZTB, as well as eight other stations and a translator, from Adelante Media for $6 million.